 Shape + Proof – 6:55pm

 Take a clean kitchen towel and lay it on the counter.
-Spread flat some of the untoasted sesame seeds on the towel in a circle about the size of your desired finished boules.
-After shaping you’ll quickly plop the shaped boule on top of these seeds to coat the surface before placing into your proofing baskets.
-I decided not to top these with flax seeds but you could certainly do so.
+Spread flat some of the raw sesame seeds on the towel in a circle about the size of your desired finished boules.
+After shaping, you'll quickly plop the shaped boule on top of these seeds to coat the surface before placing into your proofing baskets.
+I decided not to top these with flax seeds, but you could certainly do so.

-Flour the top of each boule, and, working with one at a time, invert it and start your shaping.
+First, flour the top of each boule, and, working with one at a time, invert it and start your shaping.
 Gently pull the bottom toward you and fold up about midway, take the right side and stretch outward and then up and over about midway, repeat with the left and top sides.
-When the top is folded down and over, gently pull the boule towards you with two hands so it slightly pulls on the counter creating tension and a tight outer skin, adding structure to the result.
+When the top is folded down and across, gently pull the boule towards you with two hands, so it slightly pulls on the counter.
+This pulling creates a tight outer skin, adding structure to the result.

 Finally, place your baskets in plastic bags and into the fridge to proof overnight, we will bake these in the morning.

 Score + Bake – 7:00 a.m.

 In the morning, place your baking stone (I love my super thick ones found over at my baking tools page) and Dutch oven in your oven at the bottom 1/3 rack position and turn it on to 500ºF for a 1-hour pre-heat.
 I usually leave the shallow side facing up on the left, and the deeper side on the right facing down.
 This way when it’s time to load the bread I can quickly grab the shallow side, slide in the dough, and then place back on the stone and cover with the deep side of the Dutch oven.
 See my post on baking with a Dutch oven for more instruction.